bioinfo-pf-curie/ChIP-seq/README.md

 =======================================================
 Available Profiles
-  -profile test                    Set up the test dataset -profile conda                   Build a new conda environment before running the pipeline.
+  -profile test                    Run the test dataset -profile conda                   Build a new conda environment before running the pipeline.
 Use `--condaCacheDir` to define the conda cache path
   -profile multiconda              Build a new conda environment per process before running the pipeline.
 Use `--condaCacheDir` to define the conda cache path
   -profile path                    Use the installation path defined for all tools.
 Use `--globalPath` to define the insallation path